 Candidates who choose to have a ballot designation must complete the Ballot Designation Worksheet.
 The Ballot Designation Worksheet is a form that a candidate uses to propose and justify the use of that ballot designation.
-The Ballot Designation Worksheet must be filed along with the Declaration of Candidacy by 5 p.m. on May 31, 2019 and cannot be changed by the candidate after that date.
+The Ballot Designation Worksheet must be filed along with the Declaration of Candidacy by 5 p.m. on December 6, 2019 and cannot be changed by the candidate after that date.

-- Prior to selecting a ballot designation, candidates should review the ballot designation rules and regulations (see section 2 below). - Registrar of Voters staff will work closely with candidates during the filing period to review their proposed ballot designation(s) as well as supporting documentation to ensure compliance with the ballot designation laws and regulations.
+• Prior to selecting a ballot designation, candidates should review the ballot designation rules and regulations (see section 2 below)

+- For federal and state offices, the Secretary of State will review the completed Ballot Designation Worksheet and decide if the candidate's proposed ballot designation is acceptable or unacceptable for printing on the ballot. - For all other offices, Registrar of Voters staff will work closely with candidates during the filing period to review their proposed ballot designation(s) as well as supporting documentation to ensure compliance with the ballot designation laws and regulations.